|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook|

 - In November 2019, the chief operating officer (COO) was named president of FNF, and now holds the titles of president and COO.

-- FNF completed its transition to new Day Force software, which integrated the existing human resource and training applications into a single platform.
+- FNF completed its transition to the new Day Force software, which integrated the existing human resource and training applications to a single platform.